co-cddo/pythagoras-in-the-ai-world/readme.md

 Input into a Google search input generates the result:

 > The length of the other side is approximately 8.49 cm.

+AI has processed the input and extract the key information:

+- it relates to a right angled triangle
+- the lengths of the hypotenuse and another side are provided
+- the length of the other side is required as output

 The output also includes some useful information about how the result was constructed.